South Carolina sheriff refuses to lower flag for Mandela

 "But in our country, it should be the people, in my opinion, who have sacrificed for our country."

-On Friday, the sheriff's flag flew at half-staff in honor of a South Carolina law enforcement officer who was killed in the line of duty and it remained lowered through Pearl Harbor Day on Saturday.
+On Friday, the sheriff's flag flew at half-staff in honour of a South Carolina law enforcement officer who was killed in the line of duty and it remained lowered through Pearl Harbour Day on Saturday.

 The flag was raised to the top of the mast on Monday, however, and the sheriff's office said Clark would have no further comment beyond what he told a local TV reporter.